-“ACLT is a charity committed to helping provide hope to patients living with blood cancer and other illnesses where a matched donor (stem cell, blood or organ) is required to save a life.
+ACLT is a 30+ times award winning charity committed to providing hope to patients living with blood cancer and illnesses where a matched donor (stem cell, blood or organ) is required to save a life.
 Our work is driven by a belief that no one should die waiting for a donor to become available.

-The charity’s underlying ethos is to educate communities across the UK by raising awareness about stem cell, blood and organ donation.
+Our underlying ethos is to educate communities across the UK by raising awareness about stem cell, blood and organ donation.

 ACLT was founded in 1996 by Beverley De-Gale, OBE, and Orin Lewis, OBE, 3 years after receiving the devastating news that their 6-year-old son Daniel De-Gale needed a stem cell transplant in order to win his 6-year battle against acute leukaemia.